hussaino03/SmartList/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped shape SmartList.
+- Thanks to all contributors who have helped shape QuestLog.
 - Inspired by productivity apps and RPG games.